-- Personal liability coverage protects you in the event someone is injured on your property and you’re found at fault.
-It also covers damage to another person’s property.
+- Liability protection: This coverage protects you if someone is injured on your property and decides to sue.

 Common Causes of Loss in

-- Flood insurance: Flooding isn’t covered under most home insurance policies, but you can purchase additional flood insurance from the National Flood Insurance Program (NFIP)or a private insurer.
+- Flood insurance: Flooding is New Hampshire’s most common natural disaster, but it isn’t covered by standard home insurance policies.
+Instead, you must buy a separate flood insurance policy from your carrier or through the National Flood Insurance Program (NFIP).